bonusducks777/trustfund/README.md

 - Multiple layers of DAO mechanisms between authenticators who are decided before time of investment.

 ## Demo
+https://youtu.be/CS1HEw5K-Tw as of the day of the hackathon 13/10/2024

 ## Images
 <img width="1512" alt="img1" src="screenshot1.png">